Automattic/vip-go-ci/TESTING.md

 Then follow these steps to run the test suites:

-1) Run the following command:
+1) Put the PHPUnit configuration file in place:

 > mv phpunit.xml.dist phpunit.xml

 2) Replace the string `PROJECT_DIR` in `phpunit.xml` with your local project directory.

 For example:

 > <directory>PROJECT_DIR/tests/integration</directory>

 will be:

 > <directory>~/Projects/vip-go-ci/tests/integration</directory>

-3) This step is only needed if you intend to run the integration tests.
+3) Copy configuration file for tests and update the file as needed.
+Note that this step is only needed if you intend to run the integration tests.

-Start with preparing the `unittests.ini` file:

 > cp unittests.ini.dist unittests.ini

 Alter any options in the file as needed to match the setup of your system.
-Note that in some cases, you may have to use different PHP versions for PHPCS or the SVG scanner, than `vip-go-ci` itself.
+Note that in some cases, you may have to use different PHP versions for PHPCS or the SVG scanner than `vip-go-ci` itself.

 #### Test suite secrets file

-Note that some tests will require a GitHub token to submit POST/PUT requests to the GitHub API, some will need access to a repo-meta API and some access to the WPScan API.
+Some tests will require a GitHub token to submit POST/PUT requests to the GitHub API, some will need access to a repo-meta API and some access to the WPScan API.

 To skip these tests, simply place an empty `unittests-secrets.ini` file in the root directory of `vip-go-ci` and skip the rest of this section.